nicksellen/projects/baseNode_docConst.md

 		1. Convert an individuals(s) from member to volunteer or visitor and/or,
 		1. Request an individuals(s) to leave temporarily (automatically revokes volunteer or member status) and/or,
 		1. Request an individuals(s) to leave indefinitely (automatically revokes volunteer or member status).

+## Generic score vote
+1. init
+1. Make proposals
+1. Rate proposals
+1. exit

+op
+1. Only members and volunteers may participate.
+1. Make: Discuss and identify

+assumed unanimous acceptance
+	just do it
+	announce it
+known consent
+	advice process
+	discussion

+individual action